cgaldan/my-ls/README.md

     ```go
     ./myls [FLAGS]...
 [FILENAMES]...
     ```
-# ToDo list
+# ToDo list to not fail
 - Sorting files when more than one directory in arguments

-# FOR ME
+# FOR ME (optional details)
 - Check symbolik link target files
-- Check Directory when parsed as an argument to be displayed this way
+- Check path when parsed as an argument to be colored correctly

-# Audit fails notes
 - Check punctuations